pycom/pycom-micropython-sigfox/docs/pycom_esp32/pymakr.rst

 ..
 Warning::

-    The changes you make to your file won't be automatically saved to the disk on execution.
+    The changes you make to your file won't be automatically saved to the device on execution.

 Creating a project